sindresorhus/is-online/readme.md

 Type: `array`
 Default: `['google.com', 'opendns.com', 'baidu.com']` *(recommend not to change this)*

-The domains will be checked concurrently and is multiple for redundancy.
+The domains will be checked concurrently for a connection on port 80.
+The checks only runs when a initialy query to the root dns servers returns indecisive results.

 When used in the browser, make sure the domains you choose has a `favicon.ico` in the root.